Khushi-bhaskar01/Khushi-bhaskar01/README.md

 ## 🌟 SWOC Participation

-- Contributing to SWOC 2025
+- Contributed to SWOC 2025
 - Engaging in open-source projects and collaborating with the community
 - Enhancing coding skills and learning from real-world development